 SBA 7(a) Loan Terms, Rates & Down Payments

 Up to $5 million in financing is available through the SBA 7(a) program.
-Interest rates are based upon the base rate plus an added percentage of no more than 4.75%.
+Interest rates for 7(a) commercial real estate loans are based upon the base rate plus an added percentage of no more than 4.75%.
 When purchasing real estate, the maximum repayment term is set at 25 years.

 |Loan Amount||Less Than Seven Years||More Than 7 Years|

 Base rate + 3.75%

 Down payments for SBA 7(a) loans typically range between 10% and 20%.
 In some cases, collateral is required.
 Loans for $25,000 or less do not require collateral.
 Personal real estate can be used as collateral if needed.
 As with other SBA loans, a personal guarantee is required.

 As with the SBA CDC/504 loans, all businesses receiving an SBA 7(a) loan must fall under the organization’s definition of a small business.